-While some people find comfort in coming home, others dread seeing far off family—especially after a recent trauma or loss.
+While some people find comfort and joy in the holiday season, but others may experience dread—especially after a recent trauma or loss.
 Sometimes, experiencing the holiday blues is a direct result of high expectations.
 When we compare our yuletide events to the ones on television or in favorite holiday movies, we tend to be disappointed with the outcome.
+These feelings may be especially potent this year as COVID-19 has forced the holidays to be celebrated differently and many people may be spending this time away from loved ones.

 In an effort to promote mental health, many resources take into account the anguish associated with the holidays to help uncover the source of your holiday blues and ways to remedy them.
 The following tips might help you get through the final months of the holidays without falling into a rut.
-These strategies are designed to help promote positive mental health at your work party, family celebration, shopping excursion, or wherever else the holidays find you.
+These strategies are designed to help promote positive mental health throughout the holiday season.

 Limit time on social media